Alzheimer's Disease Vaccines 2022

 ProMIS' therapeutic product candidate PMN310 is a monoclonal therapeutic antibody designed to treat AD.

 Alzamend Neuro, Inc.'s AL001 is a patented ionic cocrystal technology delivering a therapeutic combination of lithium, proline, and salicylate to treat Alzheimer's and other neurodegenerative diseases and psychiatric disorders.
-It is a lithium-salicylate-L-proline engineered ionic cocrystal under development as an oral treatment for patients with dementia-related to mild, moderate, and severe cognitive impairment associated with Alzheimer's.
+ALZN002 immunotherapy is intended to treat patients diagnosed with Alzheimer's by inducing the patient's antibodies.
+These are targeted to remove the Aβ1‑42 protein, reducing the deposition of amyloid plaque in the brain and thereby reducing the progression of disease-associated clinical signs and symptoms.

 Prothena Corporation's PRX012 is a next-generation, high-binding potency antibody designed to enable subcutaneous dosing on a patient-friendly, convenient administration schedule, potentially providing greater accessibility for AD patients and caregivers.
 Accordingly, the U.S. FDA granted Fast Track Designation on April 26, 2022.

-Alzinova AB's ALZ-101 is an active, therapeutic oligomer-specific vaccine candidate that stimulates the production of antibodies against the toxic Aβ oligomers.
+Alzinova AB's ALZ101 is an active, therapeutic oligomer-specific vaccine candidate that stimulates the production of antibodies against the toxic Aβ oligomers.
 The first-in-human phase 1b study in patients with early AD was initiated in 2021.
+Alzamend is also pursuing AL001 for the treatment of bipolar disorder and PTSD.
 Topline data for the analysis is anticipated in the second half of 2023.

-Biogen Inc.'s Lecanemab (BAN2401) is an investigational humanized monoclonal antibody for AD that is the result of a strategic research alliance between Eisai and BioArctic.
+Biogen Inc. Lecanemab (BAN2401) is an investigational humanized monoclonal antibody for AD resulting from a strategic research alliance between Eisai and BioArctic.
 Lecanemab selectively binds to neutralize and eliminate soluble, toxic amyloid-beta (Aβ) aggregates (protofibrils) that are thought to contribute to the neurodegenerative process in AD.
-As such, lecanemab may have the potential to have an effect on disease pathology and slows down the progression of the disease.

 The U.S. FDA permitted marketing on May 4, 2022, for Fujirebio Diagnostics, Inc. Lumipulse G β-Amyloid Ratio (1-42/1-40) in vitro diagnostic test intended to be used in adult patients aged 55 years and older, presenting with cognitive impairment who are being evaluated for AD and other causes of cognitive decline.